AlissonMMenezes/FriendsChallenge/README.md

         kube-system   Active   5m28s
         alisson@alisson-avell:~/FriendsChallenge$

+Is mandatory to add worker nodes to the kubernetes cluster, the CloudFormation create a Role to join worker nodes in the cluster, to see that role run the command:

+        aws iam list-roles

+You will see something like this:

+        {
+            "Description": "",
+            "AssumeRolePolicyDocument": {
+                "Version": "2012-10-17",
+                "Statement": [
+                    {
+                        "Action": "sts:AssumeRole",
+                        "Effect": "Allow",
+                        "Principal": {
+                            "Service": "ec2.amazonaws.com"
+                        }
+                    }
+                ]
+            },
+            "MaxSessionDuration": 3600,
+            "RoleId": "AROAVH4YTBSTNDZDYUOAU",
+            "CreateDate": "2019-09-08T16:06:27Z",
+            "RoleName": "challenge-NodeInstanceRole-13WTUG51LAGD2",
+            "Path": "/",
+            "Arn": "arn:aws:iam::360560397478:role/challenge-NodeInstanceRole-13WTUG51LAGD2"
+        }

+The ARN is importante thing, so get this value and replace in kubernetes/nodes.yaml inside this repo.
+You should replace this line:

+        - rolearn:  arn:aws:iam::360560397478:role/challenge-NodeInstanceRole-1Q4O4RA5S2MQ0

+After that run the command:

+        $ kubectl apply -f kubernetes/nodes.yaml
+        configmap/aws-auth created

+Now you can see the nodes in your cluster with this command:

+        $ kubectl get nodes
+        NAME                                            STATUS   ROLES    AGE     VERSION
+        ip-192-168-114-38.us-east-2.compute.internal    Ready    <none>   3m53s   v1.13.8-eks-cd3eb0
+        ip-192-168-166-107.us-east-2.compute.internal   Ready    <none>   3m51s   v1.13.8-eks-cd3eb0

 ### Building application image

 I'm considering that you already have docker installed in your computer, if you don't please install: https://docs.docker.com/install/